Study Abroad Program Overview

 You will take one Czech language course and four area studies courses.
 The area studies courses, taught in English, explore Czech culture and society in a wide variety of subject areas such as history, media, art, religion, art, literature, psychology, and political science.

-You must take a minimum of two CIEE courses and may be able to supplement CIEE coursework with courses at the Prague Film and Television School at the Academy of the Performing Arts (FAMU) or Charles University.
+You must take a minimum of two CIEE courses and you may be able to supplement CIEE coursework with courses at the Prague Film and Television School at the Academy of the Performing Arts (FAMU) or Charles University.

 Use the following resources to learn about courses on UCEAP: